Skip to main content

 At Brunel, we want you to experience as much as you can of what it's like to work in the field.
 So we make sure you have access to a wide range of lab equipment during your psychology degree.

-Our facilities include a dedicated MRI scanner, an EEG lab, portable near-infrared spectroscopy equipment, transcranial magnetic stimulation labs, a 3D body scanner, psychophysics, eye-tracking, and virtual reality.
+Our facilities include a dedicated MRI scanner, an EEG lab, and specialist facilities for functional near-infrared spectroscopy (fNIRS), transcranial magnetic stimulation (TMS), physiological measurements, eye-tracking, and virtual reality.

 MRI scanner

-Using Magnetic Resonance Imagery (MRI) we can see which parts of the brain light up during certain activities such as dreaming, or can recognise patterns associated with psychiatric conditions.
+Using Magnetic Resonance Imaging (MRI) we can see which parts of the brain are more active during certain activities such as problem-solving, or can recognise patterns associated with psychiatric conditions.
 Brunel is a member of the Combined Universities Brain Imaging Centre (CUBIC), and so jointly owns and operates a 3T Siemens MAGNETOM TIM Trio MRI scanner with Royal Holloway, Surrey and Roehampton.
 Installed in a purpose-built lab suite and run with the support of a specialist MRI technician, it offers high resolution, real-time fMRI, MR spectroscopy (3D Chemical Shift Imaging), and diffusion tensor imaging (DTI) for 3D white matter tractography.

 EEG lab